Home Turntables Rating of The Best Audio-Technica Record Players

 Audio-Technica AT-LP7 features

-It is fully manual and features a belt-drive system that allows getting the purest sound.
-There are two speed settings: 33-1/3 and 45 RPM to ensure precise playback speed.
+As a professional machine, it is fully manual and features a belt-drive system that allows getting a pure sound.
 The motor features a speed-sensor system to spare you from the hassle of maintaining the right platter rotation speed.

 Audio-Technica AT-LP7 sound

 I enjoyed the running speed and the whisper-quiet work of the motor.
-There is a J-shaped tonearm with precision breakings, which do a great job at mitigating tracking errors.
-However, my only concern with this tool is the speed selector knob that feels flimsy.
-But in general, the build and components are impressive.
+There is also a J-shaped tonearm with precision bearings, which do a great job of mitigating tracking errors.
+The turntable is extremely solid and feels like a rock.
+However, I don’t like how the speed selector knob is made – it’s somewhat flimsy compared to the overall construction.

-This Audio-Technica AT-LP7 is the right choice if you are in search of a premium-quality Audio-Technica vinyl player and gorgeous accessory for your living room that would produce terrific sound.
+This Audio-Technica AT-LP7 is the right choice if you are in search of a premium-quality Audio-Technica vinyl player for a reasonable price, plus it’s a gorgeous accessory for your living room that would produce terrific sound.

 Key specs